Before we start, how to make good coffee with an Italian coffee maker, let us know about it.

 Since Italian coffee makers are closed tightly, with the formation of steam in the water tank (A), the pressure in this space increases.
 And when you increase the pressure enough, the water that remains in the tank will rise to the top (C), through the filter of the ground coffee, and will accumulate there until the process ends.
 As a consequence of the pressure, the water always pushes upwards, and therefore the coffee will never be lowered into the lower compartment.

 It is also called Mocha coffee maker, pressure coffee maker (that is to say “small machine” in Italian).
-She is an Italian coffee maker.
 It is a coffee maker much appreciated by lovers of the succulent taste of coffee around the world.
-It has been invented since 1895, but in 1933, the Italian coffee maker obtained its patent under the name of Moka Express thanks to Alfonso Bialetti, founder of the Bialetti company which produces this coffee maker.
+It has been invented in 1895, but in 1933, the Italian coffee maker obtained its patent under the name of Moka Express thanks to Alfonso Bialetti, founder of the Bialetti company which produces this coffee maker.

 Based on a very simple method of use, It uses pressurized steam to prepare good, full-bodied, and flavored coffee.
 But, how does it really work?
-What are the advantages and disadvantages of using the Italian coffee maker?
+What are the advantages and disadvantages of using it?
 We suggest you discover everything about it before buying it on the market or using it at home.

 A simple operating principle for an exquisite taste coffee with the Moka Express coffee maker